 For example, an area may choose to take the second approach in its SIP because it can show that motor vehicles make the most significant contribution to exceedances in the winter.
 This may be the case if direct $PM{2.5}$ emissions from gasoline powered vehicles are higher during that time of year and NO_x emissions from on-road vehicles contribute to nitrate concentrations that are higher in the winter than in the summer.
-Alternately, if an area had exceedances during the summer, the SIP may show that the exceedances in the summer are predominantly due to SO_2 emissions from large point sources, such as EGUs and other sources of direct $PM{2.5}$ in the area, and that emissions from on-road motor vehicles are less important to the area's $PM{2.5}$ problem during the summer.
+Alternately, if an area had exceedances during the summer, the SIP may show that the exceedances in the summer are predominantly due to SO_2 emissions from on-road motor vehicles are less important to the area's $PM{2.5}$ in the area, and that emissions from on-road motor vehicles are less inportant to the area's $PM{2.5}$ problem during the summer.
 If an area chooses to establish motor vehicle emissions budgets for one season of the year, it should use MOVES inputs and other data that are relevant for the chosen season.
 In such a case, the resulting budgets would be for a 24-hour period calculated in MOVES on an hourly basis.